 \subsection{Aspect-Category Detection}

-ACD methods can be categorized as rule-based, supervised, or unsupervised.
+ACD methods can be categorized into rule-based, supervised, or unsupervised methods.
 Rule-based approaches~\cite[e.g.,][]{hai2011implicit, schouten2014commit} rely on manually defined rules and domain knowledge.
 Supervised methods~\cite[e.g.,][]{toh2016nlangp, xue2017mtna} require reviews annotated with predefined aspect categories.
 Unsupervised models~\cite[e.g.,][]{titov2008modeling, brody2010unsupervised, zhao2010jointly} extract aspects by identifying word co-occurrence patterns.
-The ABAE model~\citep{he2017unsupervised}, which employs an autoencoder-style network, is a foundational unsupervised approach and forms the basis of our Module 1.
-Recently, \citet{tulkens2020embarrassingly} introduced a model that combines POS tagging and word embeddings with a contrastive attention mechanism, outperforming more complex methods.
+The attention-based aspect extraction (ABAE) model~\citep{he2017unsupervised}, which employs an autoencoder-style network, is a foundational unsupervised approach and forms the basis of our Module 1.
+Recently, \citet{tulkens2020embarrassingly} introduced a model that combines part-of-speech tagging and word embeddings with a contrastive attention mechanism, outperforming more complex methods.
 Extending prior work, we propose a novel aspect-attention mechanism that integrates ACD outputs into the ACSA task.